HannahSolima/Best-Companies/README.md

 ***

 #### Question 10
-Using ITWorkers, create temporary table ExperiencedITWorkersNashville for all IT professionals that have Nashville as their home city and who have an average 4 years of experience.
+Using ITWorkers, find all IT professionals located in Tennessee and who have more than 4 years of experience.

 ***
 ## PowerBI Dashboard